 Will Rogers did it all.
-He was a movie star, columnist, philosopher, humorist, radio personality and avid rider and roper.
+He was a movie star, columnist, philosopher, humorist, radio personality, and avid rider and roper.
 He also had a beautiful spread of 186 acres in the Santa Monica Mountains overlooking the ocean in Pacific Palisades.
 His family gifted the home and land to the State of California in 1944.

 The ranch was all about relaxation for Rogers, who would relax with family and friends, practice his roping and riding and escape the world of Hollywood.
 At his death in 1935, from a plane accident, the ranch had sprawled to include the ranch house, a stable, roping arena, corral, riding ring, golf course, polo field, hiking trail, and beautiful grounds.

 The ranch has the last remaining polo field in Los Angeles.
 Polo matches are held most weekends from mid-April to early October.
 Visitors are welcome to attend.
-If you want to try your own hand at riding, the on-site equestrian concession offers riding lessons and trail rides.
+If you want to try your hand at riding, the on-site equestrian concession offers riding lessons and trail rides.

-If you want to extend your visit in the Pacific Palisades/Malibu area you can also add in a visit to another nearby state park, such as Topanga State Park, Malibu Creek State Park or Malibu Lagoon State Beach and Adamson House.
-Will Rogers State Historic Park is open daily, including holidays, 8 AM to sunset.
+Suppose you want to extend your visit to the Pacific Palisades/Malibu area.
+In that case, you can also add in a visit to another nearby state park, such as Topanga State Park, Malibu Creek State Park, or Malibu Lagoon State Beach, and Adamson House.
+Will Rogers State Historical Park is open daily, including holidays, 8 AM to sunset.
 House tours are offered every day, except holidays.
 Current hours for house tours are Thursday and Friday at 11 AM, 1 PM, and 2 PM.